-This Easy Rhubarb Compote is made with fresh rhubarb with a hint of cinnamon and the perfect topping for many desserts.
+This Easy Rhubarb Compote recipe is made with fresh rhubarb with a hint of cinnamon and the perfect topping for many desserts.

 If someone were to ask me what I thought was the most underused produce in the fruit and vegetable aisle, I would have say it’s rhubarb.